Basic record keeping models (records of revenue, PKPiR, accounting books)

 Full accounting system

-It is the most complex form of records.
-To maintain accounts in the form of full accounting are required e.g. commercial companies (i.e. companies with share capital, such as: a limited liability company, a joint-stock company irrespective of the amount of revenue)
+This is the most complex form of records.
+For example, commercial companies (i.e. companies with share capital, such as: a limited liability company, a joint-stock company irrespective of the amount of revenue) are obliged to keep full accounting records.

-The obligation to keep a complete set of accounts relates also to natural persons, partnerships of natural persons, registered partnerships of natural persons and professional partnerships, if their net revenue from the sale of goods, services and financial operations for the preceding financial year has reached the Polish currency equivalent of EUR 2 million, and other legal persons, with the exception of the Treasury and the National Bank of Poland.
+The obligation to keep full accounting records relates also to natural persons, civil partnerships of natural persons, registered partnerships of natural persons and professional partnerships, if their net revenue from the sale of goods, services and financial operations for the preceding financial year reached at least the equivalent in the Polish currency of EUR 2 million, and other legal persons, with the exception of the State Treasury and the National Bank of Poland.

-The entity keeping books must be in possession of documentation describing in Polish adopted accounting rules (policy), and in particular relating to the financial year and reporting periods; methods for the valuation of assets and liabilities and income recognition and the bookkeeping and the description of the system for data protection and their collections.
+The entity keeping books must be in possession of documentation describing in Polish adopted accounting rules (policy), and in particular relating to the financial year and reporting periods; methods for the valuation of assets and liabilities and determination of the financial result and the manner of bookkeeping, as well as a description of the data protection system and its collections..

 The accounting books should be carried out diligently, faultlessly and on regular basis.